jwilso48/byte-size/README.md

 - Concepts in programming usually have real-world analogs: language, syntax, object, document, etc. Think about these concepts through the lens of their real-world counterparts to understand them at a high level.
 	- Also a lot of the logical concepts come from formal logic and math (e.g., conditionals, sums/loops, etc.)
 	- This is kind of good to understand but mostly it's just neat
+- Modern web development has a bunch of abstractions that build on older concepts.
+It helps to understand those older concepts to understand how and why what we're using works the way it does.

 ## Intro to JavaScript